vhelin/wla-dx/doc/asmdiv.rst

 to the arguments is to use their names given in the definition of the macro (see the examples for this).

 Remember to use ``.ENDM`` to finish the macro definition.
-Note that you cannot use ``.INCLUDE`` inside a macro.
 Note that WLA's macros are in fact more like procedures than real macros, because WLA doesn't substitute macro calls with macro data.
 Instead WLA jumps to the macro when it encounters a macro call at compile time.

 You can call macros from inside a macro.
 Note that the preprocessor does not expand the macros.
 WLA traverses through the code according to